Inshanecr/Web-killer/README.md

-Get ip&search in directory &Check your Area Number
+search in directory & check your bitcoin wallet